-The Journal Of The American Medical Association recently published a study concerning the surgical options that are most effective for women with breast cancer.
+In 2014, the Journal Of The American Medical Association published a study concerning the surgical options that are most effective for women with breast cancer.
 The study followed 189,000 women with breast cancer in California for a period of ten years.
 During that time, 55% of them had lumpectomies, 40% had one breast removed, and 5% had both breasts removed.
 The results show that women who underwent a double mastectomy didn’t have a better survival rate compared to women who opted for a lumpectomy followed by radiation.

 Although the difference in mortality rates between the two is not statistically significant, double mastectomies have increased significantly in the past several years.
 In 1998, only 2% of women opted for a double mastectomy; by 2011, that number had risen to 12.3%.

 (It’s important to note that a double mastectomy can be a better option for some women, especially those with a high risk of the disease, like carriers of the BRCA1 or BRCA2 gene mutations.
 As always, consult your doctor and get a second opinion.)

 Where does a unilateral mastectomy rate?
 Watch the video to learn more!